Eomys/pyleecan-doc/Tests_Turorials/how.to.contribute.md

     return res
 ```

-In this case you then need to commit your modifications and make a pull request to
+In this case one needs to commit his modifications and make a pull request to
-[submit your contribution](https://pyleecan.org/code.contribution.html) to the [pyleecan](https://github.com/Eomys/pyleecan) code repository.
+[submit his contribution](https://pyleecan.org/code.contribution.html) to the [pyleecan](https://github.com/Eomys/pyleecan) code repository.
-Once your modifications merged, we will regenerate the doc and update the website ourselves.
+Once his modifications merged, the doc will be regenerated and update the website ourselves.
 * By adding (or correcting) a .md file, for instance
-  * if you have developed a new feature and you want to make a tutorial, you can add new “.md” files.
+  * if one has developed a new feature and he want to make a tutorial, he can add new “.md” files.
 [Check this documentation](https://agea.github.io/tutorial.md/)
-  * if you have found some errors (typos) in the documentation and you want to correct it.
-In this case you can correct them on [pyleecan-doc](https://github.com/Eomys/pyleecan-doc) repository by finding and correcting the corresponding “md” file.
-You can do that directly through Github (it will automatically create a fork of the repository in your github account).
+  * if one has found some errors (typos) in the documentation and he wants to correct it.
+In this case he can correct them on [pyleecan-doc](https://github.com/Eomys/pyleecan-doc) repository by finding and correcting the corresponding “md” file.
+He can do that directly through Github (it will automatically create a fork of the repository in his github account).

-  Then you should again submit your contribution on pyleecan-doc repository to share with the community.
+  Then he should again submits his contribution on pyleecan-doc repository to share with the community.
-  After your modifications merged and the html pages regenerated, the submitted documentation will be available on the PYLEECAN website.
+  After his modifications merged and the html pages regenerated, the submitted documentation will be available on the PYLEECAN website.

 [For more information about the documentation.](https://pyleecan.org/doc.contribution.html)